torvalds/linux/Documentation/admin-guide/LSM/apparmor.rst

 What is AppArmor?
 =================

-AppArmor is MAC style security extension for the Linux kernel.
+AppArmor is MAC style security extension for the GNU/Linux kernel.
 It implements a task centered policy, with task "profiles" being created and loaded from user space.
-Tasks on the system that do not have a profile defined for them run in an unconfined state which is equivalent to standard Linux DAC permissions.
+Tasks on the system that do not have a profile defined for them run in an unconfined state which is equivalent to standard GNU/Linux DAC permissions.

 How to enable/disable